tinkerbell/crocodile/README.md

 **Note:** These images are for the _Community_ and are not part of [Equinix Metal Operating System Images](https://metal.equinix.com/developers/docs/operating-systems/).

-The repository contains a number of key peices:
+The repository contains a number of key pieces:

 ## Dockerfile